Complexity

 summary: ClassVar[str] = 'Forbid returning or yielding tuples that are too long.'

-class TooLongCompareViolation(node, text=None, baseline=None)[source]
+final class TooLongCompareViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation